Is a Crystal a Rock?

 Crystals often (but not always) form when liquids cool and solidify.
 This process is called crystallisation.
 During crystallisation, atoms and molecules arrange themselves into a highly ordered, repeating pattern as the substance changes from a liquid to a solid.
 This organised arrangement leads to the formation of a crystalline solid.

-Crystals are made up of repeating units of atoms arranged in a specific pattern, known as unit cells.
-A single crystal can consist of just a few or billions of unit cells.
+Crystals are composed of repeating units of atoms arranged in a specific pattern, known as unit cells.
+A microscopic crystal can contain a small number of unit cells; a larger crystal can contain billions, trillions or more.

 The arrangement of the unit cells forms a regular 3D structure called the crystal lattice.
 The shape of the unit cell and the symmetry of the lattice determine the external shape of the crystal's faces.

-All states of matter, which include gases, liquids, and solids, are made up of atoms.
+All states of matter, which include gases, liquids, and solids, are composed of atoms.
 For a solid to be crystalline, the atoms must be arranged in a highly ordered, repeating pattern.
 If this pattern is not present, the substance is non-crystalline.

 Is a Mineral a Rock?